 As long as we pick $m$ at least this large, our value estimates will be accurate.
 Finally, we are interested in the probability that in two separate runs, $\rstat$ fails to output the same estimate for one expected value computation.
-Conditioning on accurate estimation in each run, the probability that two estimates fall into different regions in the $\rstat$ procedure is given by $2 \tau' / \alpha$.
+Conditioning on accurate estimation in each run, the probability that two estimates fall into different regions in the $\rstat$ procedure is given by $2 \alpha' / \beta$.
 Again via union bound, we have that

-As long as we pick $\rho_{SQ} = \rho / |S||A|T$, we are guaranteed with probabability $\rho$ that all estimates will be reproducible.
+As long as we pick $\rho_{SQ} = \rho / |S||A|T$, we are guaranteed with probabability $\rho$ that all estimates will be replicable.
 Plugging this back into our sample complexity, we obtain

-Setting $\tau$ and $T$ according to the convergence criteria in Appendix~\ref{app:phasedvi-convergence} concludes the proof. \end{proof}
+Setting $\alpha$ and $T$ according to the convergence criteria in Appendix~\ref{app:phasedvi-convergence} concludes the proof. \end{proof}

-\subsubsection{Replicable Approximate MDPs}
+\subsubsection{Replicable approximate MDPs}

-Note that the transition model built in standard $\pvi$ is very sparse and so are the transitions that are implicitly used in every statisical query of our algorithm.
+Note that the transition model built in standard Phased Q-learning is very sparse and so are the transitions that are implicitly used in every statisical query of our algorithm.
 The number of samples that are used to estimate transition probabilities of a single state are of size $\Tilde{O}(\log(|\states||\actions|))$ while the vector that represents the full probability vector is of size $|\states|$.
-This open up the question whether we would be able to reproducibly approximate the full model of the MDP rather than just obtaining estimates of values.
-We show that is in fact possible to obtain an exactly reproducible MDP in algorithm~\ref{alg:rep-mdp}.
+This open up the question whether we would be able to replicably approximate the full model of the MDP rather than just obtaining estimates of values.
+We show that is in fact possible to obtain an exactly replicable MDP in algorithm~\ref{alg:rep-mdp}.

-While our $\rpvi$ algorithm achieves cubed dependence on $|S|$, trying to obtain replicable transition dynamics is significantly harder using the $\rstat$ approach as we show in the following Theorem~\ref{thm:rep-mdp}.
+While our $\rpvi$ algorithm achieves cubed dependence on $|S|$, trying to obtain replicable transition dynamics is significantly harder using the $\rstat$ approach as we show in the following Observation~\ref{obs:rep-mdp}.

-\begin{theorem} Let $\mdp$ be a fixed MDP and assume access to a generative model $\gm$.
-Let $\epsilon \in [0, 1]$ be the accuracy parameter, $\rho \in [0, 1]$ be the reproducibility parameter.
+\begin{observation} Let $\mdp$ be a fixed MDP and assume access to a generative model $\gm$.
+Let $\epsilon \in [0, 1]$ be the accuracy parameter, $\rho \in [0, 1]$ be the replicability parameter.
 Suppose

 is the number of calls to $\gm$ for every $(s, a, s')$ tuple, it holds for all $(s, a, s')$ across two runs that